Hyperthyroidism Diet: Foods to Avoid and Eat

 What is the best water to drink for hyperthyroidism?

 Drinking enough clean, safe, and filtered water is essential.
-Stay hydrated and support functions, including proper thyroid function.
+Stay hydrated and support overall health and function, including proper thyroid function.

-Whole grain cereal with low-fat milk, Vegetable omelette, Greek yoghurt with fruits and nuts and Oatmeal with seeds and fruits are the best breakfast options.
-Remembering thyroid foods to avoid and overuse of iodised salt is crucial.
+Whole-grain cereal with low-fat milk, a Vegetable omelette, Greek yoghurt with fruits and nuts, and Oatmeal with seeds and fruits are the best breakfast options.
+Remembering thyroid foods to avoid and overusing iodised salt is crucial.

 Can you fully recover from hyperthyroidism?